-As much as I remember the art and architecture of Belgium, I remember the food.
-During one of my short trips to Belgium visiting friends, I enjoyed a pan full of Mussels at lunch and a plate full of spare ribs at dinner and have been drooling over them ever since.
+As much as I remember the art and architecture, I remember Belgium food.
+During one of my short trips to Belgium visiting friends, I enjoyed a pan full of Mussels at lunch and a plate full of spare ribs at dinner and have been drooling over these delights ever since.

 Mosselen Witte Wijn (Mussels in White Wine)